 CCBC presents world premiere of Migration as part of Baltimore Stories project

-Dec 22, 2017Internationally known choreographer and CCBC alumnus Peter Pucci unveils Migration, an original dance production created as part of the Baltimore Stories performing arts series, at CCBC.
+Jan 10, 2018Internationally known choreographer and CCBC alumnus Peter Pucci unveils Migration, an original dance production created as part of the Baltimore Stories performing arts series, at CCBC.
 The premiere of Migration will be performed one time only, Jan.
-28 at 2 p.m. at CCBC Essex, Wellness and Athletics Center, as Pucci returns to his Baltimore roots with a dance production exploring the interconnectedness of the human experience.
+28 at 2 p.m. at CCBC Essex, Wellness and Athletics Center , as Pucci returns to his Baltimore roots with a dance production exploring the interconnectedness of the human experience.
+Pucci highlights the significance of this production in interviews on WYPR's On the Record and Comcast Newsmakers.
 The event is free, but tickets are required.

 CCBC has commissioned Pucci to create his vision of diversity and inclusion with a group of 60 dancers set to the music of Dawn of Midi’s Dysnomia.
 The production of Migration will bring together dancers at different levels to choreograph through dance the unique views and perceptions of people from different backgrounds, which shape their world views based on personal experiences, language and culture.
 Participating dance groups include students from the CCBC Dance Company; three high schools, George Washington Carver Center for Arts and Technology, Patapsco High School and Center for the Arts, and St. Timothy’s School; the Towson University Community Dance Program; and The Collective, a Baltimore-based professional dance company.